Cairo Gang: 38 Upper Mount Street

 Two key members of the Gang, Lieutenant Peter Ashmun Ames and Captain George Bennett, were made to stand facing the wall on a bed in a downstairs rear bedroom and shot by Vinny Byrne and others in his squad.
 A maid had let the attackers into 38 Upper Mount Street and indicated, at gunpoint, the rooms occupied by the two targeted men.
 Despite many accounts to the contrary, Byrne was not involved in the killings in Morehampton Road that morning.

 28 Earlsfort Terrace

 Sergeant John J Fitzgerald, of the Royal Irish Constabulary, also known as "Captain Fitzgerald" or "Captain Fitzpatrick", whose father was from County Tipperary, was killed a kilometre away at 28 Earlsfort Terrace.
-He had survived an assassination attempt when a bullet grazed his head.
+He had previously survived an assassination attempt when a bullet grazed his head.
 This time he was shot twice in the head.
 The documents found in his house detailed the movements of senior IRA members.